vlvovch/PHYS6350-ComputationalPhysics/README.md

 The course is designed for graduate/advanced undergraduate physics students.
 The focus is on the concepts behind the numerical methods used in computational physics over the implementation.
 For this reason, most of the code is in Python and uses Jupyter Notebooks for presentation.
-For the same reason, many standard routines (such as linear equation solvers are reimplemented).
+For the same reason, many standard routines (such as linear equation solvers) are reimplemented.

 ## Textbooks